jsiburian/jsiburian.github.io/content/publication/siburian-integrated-2024/index.md

 - paper-conference

 # Publication name and optional abbreviated publication name.
-publication: In *ICRA2024 Workshop on Cooking Robotics: Perception and Motion Planning*
+publication: In *ICRA2024 Workshop on Cooking Robotics*
 # publication_short: In *ICW*

 abstract: To fully realize robots in household environments, robots would need to